-1. Is use of pesticides like second-hand smoke?
+Is use of pesticides like second-hand smoke?

 According to Health Canada, pesticides, if used as directed (ref.a) are safe.
 The contrary statement is made by Health Canada about the safety of second-hand smoke (ref.b).
 Unlike "natural products" (eg. tobacco), which can be even more harmful than other controlled substances if not used properly, all government controlled pesticides have to meet stringent safety standards to protect both the user and society as a whole - particularly the more vulnerable segment - our children.
-Health Canada's studies have shown that pesticide drift, for example in the application of the herbicide 2,4-D, poses a negligible risk to others (ref.c).
-Ecologically, if instructions are adhered to, domestic pesticides are confined to their place of application.
-On the other hand, the use of a barbecue or a gasoline powered lawn mower have far greater off-site (down-wind) impacts.
+Health Canada's studies have shown that pesticide drift, for example in the application of the herbicide 2,4-D, poses a negligible risk to others (c).
+The use of a barbecue or a gas powered lawn mower have far greater down-wind impacts.

-2. Do the benefits of using pesticides outweigh the risks?
+Do the benefits of using pesticides outweigh the risks?